-The problem is particularly acute among low-income and first-generation students, writes Annie Yi for EAB's Student Success Insights blog.
-For instance, 13% of low-income students plan to attend college but don't enroll the following fall, compared to just 8% of more affluent students, according to one study from Benjamin Castleman, a professor at the University of Virginia, and Lindsay Page, a professor at the University of Pittsburgh.
+Summer melt is particularly acute among low-income and first-generation students, writes Annie Yi for EAB‘s Student Success Insights blog.
+For instance, 13% of low-income students plan to attend college but don’t enroll the following fall, compared to just 8% of more affluent students, according to one study from Benjamin Castleman, a professor at the University of Virginia, and Lindsay Page, a professor at the University of Pittsburgh.

 One reason low-income and first-gen students veer off the college-bound path is because they don’t have a knowledgeable guide to keep them on track over the summer, argue Castleman and Page.
 One high school guidance counselor told Vox‘s Alvin Chang that a low-income student’s path to college looks a lot like Hansel and Gretel’s journey through the forest.
 During the school year, guidance counselors set out bread crumbs to lead students towards college.
 But once high school ends, the bread crumbs disappear and students no longer have someone to ask for directions.

 Students who grew up in a college-going culture can rely on their parents to answer any questions and chart the path forward.
 But low-income and first-gen students are often left to find a path to college and overcome any barriers by themselves, writes Chang.

 And when students feel uncertain about the next step, they may put off key tasks, like filling out the FAFSA.
 “Any kind of complexity can often stop us in our tracks,” Page told Chang.
 “You must have times where you say, ‘Oh, I don’t want to deal with that thing.’
 But when you actually bite the bullet and do it, you think, ‘It wasn’t as bad as I thought it was going to be.'”